 2. Nozzles and Tips

 The nozzle size and shape control your spray pattern and paint flow.
-Choosing the right tip ensures proper atomisation for your specific paint type.
-This applies whether you’re laying down primers, metallics, or high-viscosity coatings.
+Choosing the right tip ensures proper atomisation for your specific paint type — whether you’re laying down primers, metallics, or high-viscosity coatings.
 Stocking a variety of nozzles allows you to adapt to different projects and achieve consistent, professional results.

 3. Orbital Sanders